 Dice the bread slices and combine with the breadcrumbs in a large bowl.

 In a small frying pan, melt 15g butter; add the onion and cook on a low heat until soft.
 Add the celery and remaining 15g butter and cook for 10 minutes, then add the bread mixture.

-Increase the heat, add the groundnut oil to the pan and cook the sausagemeat until browned, breaking it into evenly sized pieces as you go.
+In a separate pan over a high heat cook the sausage meat in the groundnut oil until browned, breaking it into evenly sized pieces as you go.
 Add this to the stuffing with the chestnuts, cranberries, sage, parsley and caraway seeds, then return the pan to the heat.
 Pour in the brandy and boil vigorously for 1 minute so the alcohol evaporates.
 Scrape up any bits from the bottom of the pan.

-Combine 125g of the brown butter with the brandy and chicken stock and mix with the stuffing.
+Combine 125g of the brown butter with the chicken stock and mix with the stuffing.
 Season with salt.

 Stir through the beaten egg (the mixture should be very moist) and spread on to a parchment-lined baking tray so that it is 1.5cm deep.

 Cook in the oven for about 20 minutes, then remove and set aside until ready to serve (this can be made the day before).

 Slice the stuffing into rectangles, about 5cm x 7cm.
 Fry in batches, using 1tbsp of the remaining brown butter for each batch, until golden all over.